Best & Worst Mazda RX-8 Years

 2005

 Keep in mind, those “Neutral Years” aren’t bad – they’re the middle ground.
-Fewer headaches than the worst, but not quite the cream of the crop.
+Fewer headaches than the worst, but not quite the pinnacle of the crop.

 And here’s a pro tip: More NHTSA recalls and complaints usually spell trouble for reliability.
 It’s not rocket science, but it’s worth keeping in mind.